telestoworld/telestoworld-rpc/README.md

 Then run the following command:

-`decentraland-compiler build.json`
+`telestoworld-compiler build.json`

 To run in watch mode:

-`decentraland-compiler build.json --watch`
+`telestoworld-compiler build.json --watch`

 To use custom loaders (Webpack builds only) refer to https://webpack.js.org/concepts/loaders/#inline